 ‘Art and Technology’ is an interdisciplinary study, where the students learn to work project-based in groups, using different types of technologies, applying theory and reflecting upon the results in an academic framework.
 ‘Art and Technology’ challenges the students to express their creativity artistically.
 The students learn computer-programming skills, like Arduino, MaxMSP, vvvv and Processing, which they use to create interactive and experimental artistic designs.
 The students also learn to work with modern materials, light, sound, video and combine these technologies with new media.

-Cinema Studies (2011) University of Westminster, London – United Kingdom (semester abroad as part of my Bachelor degree)
+Cinema Studies (2011) University of Westminster, London – UK (It was semester abroad as part of my Bachelor degree)

 I attended theoretical and practice-based courses related to cinema and contemporary art.
 My semester project was an immersive four-wall video installation and an essay about art movies.